learnk8s/learnk8s.io/src/custom-authentication/content.md

 }
 ```

-The webhook token authentication service is completely independent of Kubernetes and it is implemented and operated by the clsuter administrator (that is, by you).
+The webhook token authentication service is completely independent of Kubernetes and it is implemented and operated by the cluster administrator (that is, by you).

 The task of the webhook token authentication service is to verify the token, and, if it's valid, return the identity of the user it belongs to.

 The user identity has the form of a [UserInfo](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#userinfo-v1beta1-authentication-k8s-io) data structure, which contains the following fields:

 - **Username** (primary identifier of the user)
-- **UID** (temporally unique identifier of th user)
+- **UID** (temporally unique identifier of the user)
 - **Groups** (array of groups that the user belongs to)
 - **Extras** (array of custom data)